 PH15 is an odorless, tasteless synthetic investigational pherine nasal spray with a novel, rapid-onset potential MOA that is fundamentally differentiated from the MOA of all currently approved treatments to improve cognitive impairment caused by mental fatigue and potentially other disorders.
 We believe intranasal PH15 has the potential to improve cognitive and psychomotor performance and improvement of reaction time in individuals with mental fatigue.
-We are currently evaluating the path forward for PH15, including an assessment of studies we believe will be necessary to submit a U.S. IND for further Phase 2 clinical development of PH15 in the U.S., on our own or with collaborators, including the appropriate indication for demonstrating improvement of cognitive function.
+We are currently evaluating the potential path forward for PH15, including an assessment of completed studies and studies we believe are necessary to submit a U.S. IND for potential further Phase 2 clinical development of PH15 in the U.S., including the appropriate indication for demonstrating improvement of cognitive function.